911 calls show chaotic moments during Kentucky bank shooting

 Another call came from a man inside the bank, who told dispatchers the address and said, “We have an active shooting in our building.
 White male.
 He’s an employee of Old National Bank.
 Get here now.
 We need somebody now.”

-Another call came from a motorist driving down Main Street, who reported seeing a man with an assault rifle and a bulletproof vest walking around.
+Another call came from a motorist driving down Main Street, who reported seeing a man about five minutes prior with an assault rifle and a bulletproof vest walking around.
+The caller asks if anyone else has reported the man.

-“How long ago was it that you saw this?” the dispatcher asks.

-The caller says it was about 5 minutes prior and asks, “Has anybody else reported this?
-Like, I hope to God I’m seeing things.”

 The dispatcher then describes what others reported the suspect was wearing and the caller confirms it.